 1. Icons: A Picture is Worth a Thousand Words.

-Using symbols can overcome many obstacles in wayfinding systems even for English speakers.
+Using symbols can overcome many obstacles in wayfinding and placemaking systems even for English speakers.
 But an additional major benefit to symbol use is overcoming the language barrier without implement bilingual or multilingual signage.

 Universally recognized icons like directional arrows or transportation modalities such as bikes, cars, trains, and airplanes can all work to direct people with Limited English Proficiency (LEP) regardless of their primary language.